Nitrokey/nethsm/docs/developer-documentation.md

 ##### Operation

-We are using BootGuard 1.0 in order to generate an Intel authorized Locality 3 PCR-0 measurement of the bootblock, which is the self-measured root of trust for the PCR-2 measruements of Coreboot.
+We are using BootGuard 1.0 in order to generate an Intel authorized Locality 3 PCR-0 measurement of the boot block, which is the self-measured root of trust for the PCR-2 measurements of Coreboot.
 That is, we are not using its verification feature, which would require to fuse the chip.
 Because there is no BootGuard profile without verification, we still have to use a dummy OEM Key for signing both the Key Manifest and the Boot Policy Manifest, so that we can get the PCR-0 measurement, but the OEM Key does not have to be kept secret.
 Because the Locality 3 measurement can only be done by Intel-signed ACMs, no adversary can reproduce the same PCR-0 measurements with any modification of the flash.
-(Hardware modifications are out of scope for the thread model.)
+(Hardware modifications are out of scope for the threat model.)
 The device key is sealed against both PCR-0 and PCR-2, and can't be accessed with any modified flash.